 I know I might sound unromantic, but something in me rebels against commercialized holidays (like Valentine’s Day).
 My husband feels the same way so we don’t do a lot to mark the day.
-This year hubby and I still plan to stay in for our usual at-home date night, but I’m going to cave (just a little bit) and buy him a gift for fun.
+Every year hubby and I still plan to stay in for our usual at-home date night, but sometimes I cave (just a little bit) and buy him a gift for fun.

-You won’t find me buying a heart-shaped boxes of candy or flowers that will die in a couple of days, but I do have a few more original ideas up my sleeve.
+You won’t find me buying a heart-shaped boxes of candy or flowers that will die in a couple of days, but I do have a few other ideas that have been a hit in the past or I’m thinking of trying this year…

 Let’s Upgrade Valentine’s Day Giving This Year!